peteroupc/html3dutil/tutorials/shapes.md

 * The second parameter is `true` if the normals will be calculated such that the shape is shaded from the inside; otherwise, `false`.

-Remember, for normal calculation to properly affect shading, each triangle in the mesh must have its vertices defined in counterclockwise order.
+For normal calculation to properly affect shading, each triangle in the mesh must have its vertices ordered in the same orientation throughout.
+If the vertices are oriented in the wrong order, use the [`reverseWinding()`]{@link H3DU.Mesh#reverseWinding}
+method to change their order.

+> Note: For right-handed coordinate systems, as will be the case when using,
+> for example, the [`Batch3D.perspectiveAspect()`]{@link H3DU.Batch3D#perspectiveAspect} method,
+> if the mesh describes a closed convex surface (such as a sphere or cube),
+> each triangle's vertices (as they appear when the triangle's front side is seen)
+> must be oriented counterclockwise for the shape to be shaded from the outside.

 Example: